 The complex in Glendale is a behemoth tribute to over-indulgence and big markets, shared by the Dodgers and White Sox.
 We stopped by to catch a few innings of Padres-Dodgers on the way out of town on a Sunday during the 2014 trip.
 Despite being a gigantic complex, it has the nicest grounds of any park we’ve seen, feeling like a botanical garden with lots of fancy plants and a god damned river running through it.

 Not to dig up old wounds but we witnessed Padres centerfielder and awesome dude Cameron Maybin hurt his shoulder making a diving catch, then subsequently try playing through the pain.
 It was an awful sight to watch.
-If you’d like to blame Rick and I, feel free, as we’d commented earlier in the game how nice it was for Maybin to finally be healthy and how much fun a player he is to watch.
+If you’d like to blame Rick and I, feel free, as we’d commented earlier in the game how nice it was with Maybin finally healthy and how much fun he is to watch.

 In conclusion: baseball, friends, and beer in a semi-consequence free environment.
 Do it!